tharindupr/BaiCoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Technocoin-Qt.
+You need the Qt4 run-time libraries to run BiCoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/technocoin-qt (GUI, 32-bit)
+- bin/32/BiCoin-qt (GUI, 32-bit)
-- bin/32/technocoind (headless, 32-bit)
+- bin/32/BiCoind (headless, 32-bit)
-- bin/64/technocoin-qt (GUI, 64-bit)
+- bin/64/BiCoin-qt (GUI, 64-bit)
-- bin/64/technocoind (headless, 64-bit)
+- bin/64/BiCoind (headless, 64-bit)

-See the documentation at the [Technocoin Wiki](http://technocoin.info) for help and more information.
+See the documentation at the [BiCoin Wiki](http://BiCoin.info) for help and more information.